argonautproject/scheduling/source/pages/patient-scheduling.md

 The end user may elect to cancel or reschedule an existing appointment.
 Rescheduling is a two step process of canceling and rebooking a new appointment.

-{% include img.html img="diagrams/Slide33.png" caption="Figure:  Patient Canceling/Rescheduling Appointments" %}
+{% include img.html img="diagrams/Slide33.png" caption="Patient Canceling/Rescheduling Appointments" %}

 Canceling and Rescheduling has the potential to introduces complex failure states.
 The [best practices](index.html#future-scope) guidance discusses how failures should be handled.
 See the [Appointment State Diagram](state-diagram.html) for further details on statuses and state transitions.